Protein-Nucleic Acid Complex Modeling with Frame Averaging Transformer

 \section{Conclusion}

-This research focuses on predicting contact maps for protein complexes in the physical space and reformulates the task of large-scale screening as a contact map prediction task.
+This research focuses on predicting contact maps for protein complexes in the physical space and reformulates the task of large-scale unsupervised aptamer screening as a contact map prediction task.
 To this end, we propose \model, a frame averaging-based Transformer, with the main idea of incorporating frame averaging within each layer of Transformer.
-Our empirical results demonstrate the superior performance of \model on contact map prediction and aptamer screening tasks.
+Our empirical results demonstrate the superior performance of \model on contact map prediction and unsupervised aptamer screening tasks, which outperforms eight baseline methods on all the tasks.